The primary leader of the migration of

 in 1889 when the call was raised for a portion of the newly opening Oklahoma

-and the location of his grave is unknown.
+and the location of his grave was unknown, however, according to the

 Compiled and edited by